Click on a little photograph to see it full size

 Schofield wheels were also the prototype for another wheel produced in large numbers for schools, the McDonald wheel.
 The flyer frame idea was also taken up by Philip Poore in the Wendy.

-Recently I have learned of a Schofield in the US, which its owner uses and much prefers to a more modern wheel (picture at right).
+At least two Schofields have ended up in North America.
+Both are in use: one owner much prefers hers to a more modern wheel (picture at right).
 She has found that it works equally well with double drive and no scotch tension string.
 It was brought to the US by a returning tourist, who had found it hanging dusty and unused in the rafters of a school somewhere in New Zealand.

 The Scholar was first made by Ashford in 1984.
 Scholar Mark 1 (on the left) continued in production until 1987, when Scholar Mark 2 (on the right) was introduced.
 From 1997 it was superseded by the Kiwi, but there are still many in use.